 To immobilize the phage, electrospinning was employed by incorporating a bacteriophage suspension into a polymeric solution.
-Specifically, 5 mL of a phage solution (approximately $10^{10}$ PFU/mL) was added to the PVA solution containing varying concentrations of BNC.
-The resulting suspension was electrospun under optimal conditions, and the formed nanofibers were left at room temperature for 24 hours to stabilize [23].
+Specifically, 5 mL of a phage solution (approximately 10^{10} PFU/mL) was added to the PVA solution containing varying concentrations of BNC.
+The resulting suspension was

 2.2.6.
-Scanning electron microscope imaging to verification nanocellulose matrix
+Scanning Electron Microscope Imaging to Verification Nanocellulose Matrix

 Phage immobilization on the electrospun fibers was verified using scanning electron microscopy (SEM) with a MIRA3 FEG-SEM (Tescan, Czech Republic).
 Before imaging, the fibers were coated with a gold layer for 5 minutes to enhance conductivity.
-Image analysis was conducted under a 26 kV acceleration voltage [24].
+Image analysis was conducted under a 26 kV acceleration voltage (Tolba et al., 2010).

 2.2.7.
-Morphological examination of bacteriophages using Transmission Electron Microscopy (TEM)
+Morphological Examination of Bacteriophages using Transmission Electron Microscopy (TEM)